gruelbox/orko/README.md

 So, first, let's create a 2FA key:

-1. Generate a new 2FA secret using `java -cp target/oco-0.0.1-SNAPSHOT.jar com.grahamcrockford.oco.cli.GenerateSecretKey`
+1. Generate a new 2FA secret using `java -cp oco-web/target/oco-web.jar com.grahamcrockford.oco.web.cli.GenerateSecretKey`
 1. Store that somewhere safe and enter it into Google Authenticator on your phone.
 1. If you don't want to set up a Java environment, give me a shout and I'll generate a keypair for you.
 1. Set the `AUTH_TOKEN` environment variable accordingly.